 Gov. Tom Corbett is trying to do what two of his Republican predecessors, over a span of 30 years, could not, privatize state stores so that private retailers can sell wine and liquor.

 The bill, sponsored by House Majority Leader Mike Turzai, R-Bradford Woods, could come up for a vote in the House by week’s end.
 If approved, it would go on to the Senate for consideration in the fall.

 " is about divestiture.
 House Bill 11 is about the consumer.
 It is about reasonable prices and better selection and more convenience.
 It is about upgrading law enforcement," said Turzai when he first introduced the measure last July.
 "It is about moving from a public sector dinosaur into the modern 21st century."

 Only two states, Pennsylvania and Utah, have complete control of all aspects of wine and spirits distribution, according to a report that the governor's budget office commissioned.

 Not everyone agrees that House Bill 11 is the way to go.

 "The House Liquor Control Committee passed a version of HB 11, which would leave the Liquor Control Board intact, a major turnaround from Turzai’s original proposal to completely privatize liquor sales," states a story from 90.5 FM Pittsburgh Essential Public Radio.

-The union that represents state liquor store managers has lobbied against the bill.Two Pennsylvania chapters of the United Food Commercial Workers, representing state store employees, also oppose the bill, according to the 90.5 radio story.
+The union that represents state liquor store managers has lobbied against the bill; two Pennsylvania chapters of the United Food Commercial Workers, representing state store employees, also oppose the bill, the 90.5 radio story states.